gaoxiangjun/diff-rendering-papers/README.md

 - etc.

 It is based on my own appetite, which may not include all current work.
-Some may not be precisely categorized or complete, for which you can raise an issue, or send a pull request.
+Some category may not be complete, for which you can raise an issue, or send a pull request.